 There are about 117 calories per serving and 6 grams of fat in one of our pineapple tarts.
 So, you are best to enjoy these over a long period of time, lucky for you they do store well.

 Pineapple tarts can be stored at room temperature for up to 7 – 10 days in a sealed container.

 You can even keep them in the fridge in an airtight container for up to one month.
 If you do store in the fridge allow them to come to room temperature before eating.

 For longer storage, they can be frozen for three-four months either cooked or uncooked.

 To freeze cooked and uncooked pineapple tarts:

 Place the tarts on a tray in a single layer not touching each other, then place the tray in the freezer until the tarts are solid.

-Transfer the frozen tarts to a freezer safe bag or container.
-If stacking on top of each other separate the layers with a piece of baking paper for better storage.
+Transfer the frozen tarts to a freezer-safe bag or container.
+If stacked on top of each other separate the layers with a piece of baking paper for better storage.

 When needed take out as much as you want.

 – For the baked tarts allow them to come to room temperature before eating.